 What if the instructor and I disagree about make up work, or even about whether the time I took off should be excused?

-Either you or the instructor may appeal to the Office of Academic Program Management.
+For undergraduate students, either you or the instructor may appeal to the Office of Undergraduate Academic Affairs.
+For graduate students, either you or the instructor may appeal to the Graduate School.
 All parties must abide by the decision of that office.

-For further information about state law, please see the Texas Higher Education Coordinating Board web site: §4.4 Student Absences on Religious Holy Days; or contact the offices of the Senior Vice President for Academic Affairs, the Dean of Students, and/or the A.D.
+For further information about state law, please see the Texas Higher Education Coordinating Board Administrative Code §4.4 Student Absences on Religious Holy Days; or contact the offices of the Office of Undergraduate Academic Affairs, the Dean of Students, and/or the A.D.
 Bruce Religion Center to review the policy.